MASDOC Management Team

 Jose Rodrigo is an Associate Professor in the Department of Mathematics and his research interests lie in the areas of Analysis and Partial Differential Equations (theoretical questions arising, usually, from fluid mechanics and reaction-diffusion models).

-Is an Associate Professor in the Department of Statistics.
+Is a Reader in the Department of Statistics.
 He is interested in combinatorial stochastic processes and special functions arising in exchangeable and partially exchangeable models, with main applications in Mathematical Population Genetics, Bayesian Nonparametric Statistics, Measure-valued processes.

 Bjorn Stinner is an Assistant Professor in the Department of Mathematics.
 His research areas are Free Boundary Problems and PDEs on Manifolds; Applied Analysis of Nonlinear Partial Differential Equations; Finite Element Methods and their Numerical Analysis; Continuum Modelling, particularly based on the Phase Field Methodology.